 To answer that question, let’s look at a couple of factors.
-First, we can look at the cost basis of antique furniture and filter out the bias on both sides of this debate.
+First, we can look at the cost basis of antique furniture and compare the value on both sides of this debate.
 Then, we’ll explore what antique dealers, furniture painters, furniture restorers, and furniture preservationists think.

-When deciding whether or not to paint antique furniture, it’s helpful to come up with a cost basis.
-The cost basis is the value of antique furniture in its current state.
+When deciding whether or not to paint antique furniture, it’s helpful to appraise the value of antique furniture in its current state.
 This cost alone could give you an answer.
 If an unpainted piece of antique furniture is currently worth $2,000, it’s likely best to leave it in its current condition.

 However, sometimes it’s a little more complicated, and knowing the post-restoration value is even more helpful.
-If a piece of furniture is currently worth $20, but it will be worth $150 after painting, then painting is the best option from a business standpoint.
+If a piece of furniture is currently worth $50 but will be worth $150 after painting, then painting is the best option from a business standpoint.

 Why Some People Don’t Like Painting Antique Furniture

 The impact of painting antique furniture can be significant.
 Paint can irreversibly alter the piece, and in many cases, this alteration can devalue it in the eyes of collectors and antique dealers.
 Business aside, people have their opinions on why you should or shouldn’t paint antique furniture.
 Some people look at it from a preservation standpoint and appreciate furniture in its original condition.
-In addition, some prefer the look of stained, unpainted wood.
+In addition, some just prefer the look of stained, unpainted wood.

 Ultimately, the choice is up to you whether painting antique furniture makes sense.
 If you want to make money off the piece, consider the before and after value.
 Get an appraisal from an expert on any piece of furniture that seems extraordinary.
 A laminated piece from a thrift store might not warrant an evaluation.
-However, it might be worth getting a free antique appraisal on that solid maple bedroom set that looks like it could be from the early 1800s is worth appraising.
+However, it might be worth getting a free antique appraisal on that solid maple bedroom set that looks like it could be from the early 1800s before you touch it with a paintbrush.